Most of us don’t have the occasion to create themed rooms very often, which makes decorating your baby’s nursery a fun project!

 Don’t underestimate the importance of organization!
 Babies require a lot of stuff, and you don’t want to end up tripping over piles of clothing or rooting through plastic bags trying to find the right pacifier or the unscented wipes.

 Dedicate storage space to all of baby’s necessities before the due date, so you can easily find things as soon as you need them.
 This will also help you feel less overwhelmed when you bring home all of those baby shower gifts and suddenly your nursery is full to bursting!
+We love this hanging diaper caddy to help you get started!

 - Pay attention to placement.